VEZY/PlantBiophysics-paper/README.md

 The website is available here: https://vezy.github.io/PlantBiophysics-paper/

 ## To do list:
-- [ ] Figure global data with PB.jl only
+- [x] Figure global data with PB.jl only
-- [ ] Figure global data with all packages
+- [x] Figure global data with all packages
 - [x] Day figure with PB.jl scalar
-- [ ] Day figure with PB.jl uncertainty propagation
+- [x] Day figure with PB.jl uncertainty propagation
 - [x] Performance figure
+- [ ] Make Pluto notebook for global data
+- [ ] Adapt Pluto notebook for day evaluation with Makie